-GEOGRAPHY 5941 SYNOPTIC ANALYSIS AND WEATHER FORECASTING AUTUMN SEMESTER 2020 Instructor: Jeff Rogers, Professor Emeritus Office: Derby Hall 1085 Office Hours: just before class, by appointment, or by e-mail: rogers.21@osu.edu Class times: T, Th 11:10 - 12:30 p.m.
-DB140 either in-person or virtually Prerequisites: Geography 5900, Geography 5940, Math 1152, Physics 1251.
-Course Website: http://carmen.osu.edu for syllabus, lecture pdf's, assignments & announcements Course Objectives: The primary objective of this course is to serve as an introduction to the fundamentals of, and techniques involved in, synoptic-scale analysis of winter storms and the forecasting of their weather.
+GEOGRAPHY 5941 SYNOPTIC ANALYSIS AND WEATHER FORECASTING AUTUMN SEMESTER 2021

+Instructor: Jeff Rogers, Professor Emeritus Office: Derby Hall 1085 Office Hours: just before class, by appointment, or by e-mail: rogers.21@osu.edu Class times: T, Th 11:10 - 12:30 p.m.
+DB140 Prerequisites: Geography 5900, Geography 5940, Math 1152, Physics 1251.
+Course Website: http://carmen.osu.edu for syllabus, lecture pdf's, assignments & announcements

+Course Objectives: The primary objective of this course is to serve as an introduction to the fundamentals of, and techniques involved in, synoptic-scale analysis of winter storms and the forecasting of their weather.
 Discussion of the fundamentals of weather forecasting includes understanding the physical models available to analyze synoptic-scale weather patterns, evaluation of the physical processes that create temperature change, vertical motions, precipitation, and those processes that lead to cyclones and fronts, causing them to evolve and produce weather.
 Techniques of synoptic weather analysis revolve around weather maps and methods used to analyze them to predict horizontal and vertical motions and make weather forecasts.
 Analysis of forecast output will be evaluated to compare precipitation and vertical motion forecasts among different models.

 Upon successful completion of the course, students will be able to use synoptic weather charts and numerical forecasting products in order to acquire skills needed to make competitive weather forecasts of temperature, precipitation and other meteorological conditions for 1-2 days in advance.
 You will have a good understanding of the conceptual models of wave cyclones, including those of their structure and evolution, and you will be able to explain the role of various physical processes, such as PVA, thermal advection, atmospheric stability, and diabatic heating, in the development and evolution of mid-latitude wave cyclones.

-Your total grade (100%) will be determined as follows: Mid-term exam: 30% 2nd exam: 30% Assignments: 40% Option 1: exams on ~ October 15 and on November 24, if classes remain partially in-person.
-Virtual assignments or lectures on December 1 & 3.
-No final exam.
-Option 2: exam on ~ October 15 and a final exam some day during Finals week, if the university closes in-person classes much earlier than Thanksgiving.
-Other options may evolve as events unfold during the semester.
-Course lectures will be recorded on zoom & one of the two student cohorts will be watching live.
-Standard "take-home" and "in-class" assignments might be paper exchanges but most likely they will be handled electronically.
-Grading may be optional sometimes, although I will always provide answers and consider using similar assignment concepts on exams.
-We have one large semester-long assignment: virtual participation in the University of Oklahoma National Weather Forecast Contest.
+Your total grade (100%) will be determined as follows:

+Mid-term exam: 30% Final exam: 30% Assignments: 40%

+The assignment grade will include:

+1. Take-home assignments.

+2. Small point value in-class analyses, assigned and due at the end of each class (no make-ups) 3.
+Ongoing assignment involving weather forecasts submitted this semester to the University of Oklahoma National Weather Forecast Contest.
 This will account for 15% of your total grade and therefore about 40% of your assignment grade.
 We follow Oklahoma's rules (with a couple of exceptions described later) and I grade the results as an assignment.
-Student grades will range from A to C-(lower with extensive failure-to-participate).
+Student grades will range from A to C- (lower with extensive failure-to-participate).
 The contest/assignment requires electronic submission of a forecast every Monday through Thursday from late September onward by 8:00 p.m.
 EDST (later 7:00 p.m.
 EST).
 Participation is mandatory and will cost \$3.

+Assignment grading may be optional sometimes, although I will always provide answers and consider using similar assignment concepts on the exams.
 Assignments must be done individually unless it is announced that the assignment is a group effort.
 Proof of a medical problem is necessary to excuse an absence on an exam day.

-Important Dates: The last in-person day is November 25, Wednesday.
-Virtual classes November 30 through December 4 including Dec.
-1 & 3 (T, TH) for this class.
-University Official Final Exam dates are December 7-11.
-Health and safety requirements: All students, faculty and staff are required to comply with and stay up to date on all university safety and health guidance (https://safeandhealthy.osu.edu), which includes wearing a face mask in any indoor space and maintaining a safe physical distance at all times.
-Non-compliance will be warned first and disciplinary actions will be taken for repeated offenses.
-COVID-19 accommodations through SLDS: The university strives to make all learning experiences as accessible as possible.
-In light of the current pandemic, students seeking to request COVID-related accommodations may do so through the university's request process, managed by Student Life Disability Services.
-If you anticipate or experience academic barriers based on your disability (including mental health, chronic, or temporary medical conditions), please let me know immediately so that we can privately discuss options.
-To establish reasonable accommodations, I may request that you register with Student Life Disability Services.
-After registration, make arrangements with me as soon as possible to discuss your accommodations so that they may be implemented in a timely fashion.
-SLDS contact information: slds@osu.edu; 614-292-3307; slds.osu.edu; 098 Baker Hall, 113 W. 12th Avenue.
+Important Dates: There is no class on Thursdays October 14 and November 11.
+The final day of this class is Tuesday December 7.
+University Official Final Exam dates are December 10-16.